-- Teaching and other forms of public presentation. - Ability to supervise academic work by undergraduate students. - Ability to manage time and work to strict deadlines. - Ability to work collaboratively. - Excellent interpersonal, organizational and communication skills. - Ability to maintain composure in stressful situations. - High degree of professionalism. - Integrity and the ability to maintain confidentiality. - Ability to adapt to changing priorities and conditions.
+- Teaching and other forms of public presentation. - Proven record of ability to supervise academic work by undergraduates. - Proven record of ability to manage time and work to strict deadlines. - Ability to write clearly and tailor communication style to meet the needs of the recipient. - Ability to work collaboratively. - Ability to share in organization and management of various Academy programs. - Commitment to high quality teaching and fostering a positive learning environment for students. - Commitment to continuous professional development. - Commitment to MMA's policy of equal opportunity and the ability to work harmoniously with colleagues and students of all genders, cultures and backgrounds. - Excellent interpersonal, organizational and communication skills are essential. - Ability to maintain composure in stressful situations.

+- High degree of professionalism. - Demonstrated integrity and ability to maintain confidentiality. - Demonstrated ability to adapt to changing priorities and conditions.

-REQUIRED QUALIFICATIONS
+MINIMUM QUALIFICATIONS